Flooristics, LLC

 Share Button

-Carpet inspector face many different challenges as they attempt to figure out what is causing the problems that the clients are claiming.
-One interesting case that comes up more often than usual is the report of a white powdery substance underneath a carpet.
+Carpet inspectors face many different challenges.
+They must figure out what causes the problems that clients report.
+One issue comes up more often than expected.
+Inspectors often encounter reports of a white, powdery substance underneath a carpet.

 One cause of the white powder could be the deterioration of the carpet backing.
-Sometime vinyl and other materials break down and the result is a powder under the carpeting.
+Sometimes vinyl and other materials break down, and the result is a powder under the carpeting.
 Another cause could be alkaline salts coming up from the concrete slab underneath.
-A pH test evaluates this as well as by checking the moisture content of the slab itself.
+A pH test evaluates this, as well as by checking the moisture content of the slab itself.

-A third option might be that the clients have used lot of powdered carpet cleaner or deodorizer over the years but haven’t been able to thoroughly extract it.
-Either they are using the wrong kind of vacuum or the machine isn’t powerful enough to do the job of getting the powder up.
-This means it has accumulated down behind the carpet backing.
+A third option might be that the clients have used a lot of powdered carpet cleaner or deodorizer over the years, but haven’t been able to thoroughly extract it.
+Either they are using the wrong kind of vacuum, or the machine isn’t powerful enough to do the job of getting the powder up.
+This means it has accumulated behind the carpet backing.

 Filed Under: Carpet and Rugs Tagged With: carpet powder, carpet residue, powder in carpet, white powder residue